Competition, stability, and functionality in excitatory-inhibitory neural circuits: Game-theoretic interpretation of firing rate (FR) dynamics

 Notice that this is the minimal function that yields the desired partial derivative, but not the unique one.
-For any other function $K:\real^{N-1}\to\real$ evaluated as $K(x_{-i})$, we will always have that
+For any other function $K:\real^{N-1}\to\real$ evaluated as $K(x_{-i})$, we also have that

-Thus, as we will see it will also be possible to use $K(x_{-i})$ to complete the square and gain deeper understanding on the role of each single interaction cost.
+Thus, it is also be possible to use $K(x_{-i})$ to complete the square and gain deeper understanding on the role of each single interaction cost.
 The activation cost is, analogously to Proposition~\ref{prop: Ener-uni}

 Thus, defining the function $\bar{\Gamma}:\real^{N}\to\real^{N}$ such that $\bar{\Gamma}_{i}(x)=\upgamma_{i}(x_{i})$, we can write the vectorial energy

 where $\Tilde{W}_{ij}=W_{ij}$ for $i\neq j$ and $\Tilde{W}_{ii}=\frac{1}{2}(-D_{ii}+1+W_{ii})$. \end{remark}